We’re just in time to watch a group of renegade adult film actors, plus a poor man’s Marvin Gaye, hijack an airplane.

 It’s a good role, mind you.
 Take Gram Parsons.
 He used to say that his dream was to play a concert with half an audience of wild rock ‘n’ rollers and the rest old-school country music fans, and to get them singing and clapping and dancing together.
 Pretty noble stuff, if you think about it.
 But TV is my new medium, and on TV the go-between is the guy on the sidelines, the man behind the scenes.
 He gets all the important players together so they can fulfill their various destinies.
 It’s not noble; it’s barely even there.
 And I want to be more than barely there; I want to be in on the action, the way the team is.
 Someone else can bring me over and I can drive up in an awesome van and take on the scum who hassle the good honest residents of nonexistent small towns.
 And it’ll be my plans that come together.
 Intermediaries, it’s been a pleasure, but this former go-between is taking action!

 So it’s settled.
 Starting tomorrow I’m taking up target shooting, American kempo, alligator wrestling and cliff diving.
-I can’t wait to see what my dreams start looking like now!
+I can’t wait to see what my dreams will start looking like after all that!

 The Beast From the Belly of a Boeing